SAP Articles

 Resource Allocation Planning Methods

-Resource allocation isn’t just about assigning people to tasks—it’s about making sure the right people are working on the right things at the right time.
-Get it wrong, and your SAP project turns into a scheduling nightmare.
+By now I’m sure you understand that Resource allocation isn’t just about assigning people to tasks, it’s about making sure the right people are working on the right things at the right time.
+If you get it wrong, your SAP project turns into a scheduling nightmare, which we all want to avoid.
+According to PMI, poor resource planning is a key reason 35% of projects fail.
+Here’s how to do it right with proven methods.

 1. Role-Based Allocation – Assigning the Right Expertise